John Ryan (rugby union, born 1988): Barbarians

-Ryan was selected in the Barbarians squad to face an All Blacks XV on 13 November and Northampton Saints as part of the 2022 Autumn Nations Series.
+Ryan was selected in the Barbarians squad to face an All Blacks XV on 13 November and Harlequins RFC as part of the 2022 Autumn Nations Series.
 Ryan's former Munster teammate Ronan O'Gara coached the Barbarians in the former match, with Ryan starting in the Barbarians' 35–31 win.
 Ryan also started in the Barbarians' 31–30 win against Premiership Rugby side Bath on 20 November.